fwcd/whiteboard/Protocol.md

 # Protocol
 This document describes the JSON protocol used to communicate between Whiteboard Server and Client using TypeScript declarations.
+The protocol requires both client and server to maintain state.

 ## Structures
 Data structures used to describe domain objects.